diepgiahuy/CarPark/README.md

 ## Architecture
 This application follows the hexagonal architecture, also known as ports and adapters.
 The main layers are:

-- Domain Layer: Contains service implementations and orchestrates the application's use cases.
+- Domain Layer: Contains the business logic and domain models.
-- Application Layer: Contains service implementations and handles the API endpoints.
+- Application Layer: Contains service implementations and orchestrates the application's use cases.
 - Infrastructure Layer: Contains implementations for persistence, external services, and other technical details.

 ## Prerequisites